BriteSnow/node-sketchdev/README.md

 const sketchdev = require("sketchdev");

 var sketch_file = "./myapp-spec.sketch";

+// create a JS object that will represent this sketch document var sketchDoc = sketchdev(sketch_file);

 var distSvg = "./dist/svg"; // directory where all individual svg arboard will be exported